Triple shooting in Cahokia leaves 1 dead, 3 wounded

-CAHOKIA, IL – The Cahokia Police Department and the St. Clair County Sheriff’s Department are investigating a triple shooting on Westwood Drive in Cahokia.
+CAHOKIA, IL – The Cahokia Police Department, St. Clair County Sheriff’s Department, and the Major Case Squad of Greater St. Louis are investigating a triple shooting on Westwood Drive in Cahokia.
 The shooting happened around 7:20 pm Monday evening the quiet neighborhood.

 Police tell Fox 2 that one person died at the scene and 2 others suffered gunshot wounds.